 Tom Espinoza, President and CEO, Raza Development Fund.
-Mr. Espinoza is the President, CEO, and Co-Founder of Raza Development Fund ("RDF"), overseeing the largest Latino CDFI loan fund in the nation with more than \$500 million in assets under management.
-Prior to co-founding RDF in 1998, Mr.
+Mr. Espinoza is the President and CEO of Raza Development Fund ("RDF"), the largest Latino CDFI loan fund in the nation with half a billion dollars in total assets under management.
+In 1999, Mr. Espinoza pioneered a faith-based approach to community development, establishing RDF's Partnership of Hope and the Hope Fund.

-Espinoza served as Vice President at National Council of La Raza, now UnidosUS, and was President and CEO of Chicanos Por La Causa.
 Mr. Espinoza received an undergraduate degree from Phoenix College.
-Term ends March 31, 2021.
+Term ends March 31, 2024.